A Phased Approach for Safely Reopening Public Libraries

 - Phase 4: Full service restored

 Availability of personal protective equipment (PPE) is an important consideration in any reopening decision.
-The Arkansas Department of Health recommends that everyone wear face coverings in public.
+The Arkansas Department of Health requires every person to wear a face covering completely over the mouth and nose in all public indoor environments.

 - Do staff have access to face coverings and other PPE?